 - Some of the most prominent programs include Medicare and Medicaid, SNAP, and HUD public housing.

 - Financial grants like the USDA Housing Repair Program and LIHEAP are also available.

 - Seniors who own equity may also consider using a reverse mortgage to supplement retirement cash flow.

-What Is Considered Low Income for Senior Citizens?
+What is Considered Low Income for a Senior Citizen?